icerockdev/moko-template/README.md

 ## Features

 - **Kotlin Multiplatform** - *Don't Repeat Yourself*.
 Share business logic code written in Kotlin with Android and iOS apps.
+Truly native UI and perfomance (shared code compiled into native libraries).
 - **Kotlin Gradle DSL** - Configure project with flexible Kotlin Gradle DSL.
 - **Modularized architecture** - Implement app features independently of each other.
 Inject dependencies at compile-time into features through the use of `Factory` class.
 - **Parallel build of modules** - Feature modules and `domain` module are independent of each other.
 This provides caching of build artifacts for each module and results in better compile time.